abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 - `<apex:page standardController = "Contact" recordsSetVar = "contact_list" >`

 ## Custom Controller
-- Enables a dev to create Apex classes that implement a page's logic and behavior including database access and navigation (logic is more complex/isn't in standard controller)
+- Enables a dev to create Apex classes that implement a page's logic and behavior including database access and navigation (logic is more complex/isn't in standard controller like traversing from parent-to-child more than 1 level)
 - ``<apex:page controller = "EditPageController">``
+- Use Cases:
+	-  Using a custom visualforce component
+ 	-  Traversing parent-to-child 2 or more levels

 ## Custom Controller Extensions
 - Enables a dev to create Apex classes that leverage the behavior of standard (or custom) controllers while adding additional functionality not available to the extended controller
+- Use Case:
+	- Accessing parent-to-child 2 or more levels
+ 	- You want to use the existing functions in a standard/custom controller and then some

 ```apex
 public class EditPageControllerExtension{